-- Cockroach Races: Crowds can pick their favorite "roach athlete" and cheer it to victory
+- Cockroach Races: Participants can pick their favorite "roach athlete" and cheer it to victory.

 - Virtual Reality Bugs: Medical entomologist Geoffrey Attardo will set up a virtual reality system to enable people to view three dimensional models of insects.
 In VR, the models can be made to look life size, 40 feet tall or anywhere in between, he says.
 Here's the link that to view them in your web browser: https://skfb.ly/6xVru